 Bare Video Files

 The URL of your video might be still open for viewing in HTML source, but if you apply a special time-limited signature, it will prevent other websites to link to your video files.
-This will prohibit any playback of your content outside of your website, which is helpful not only for protection from theft, but also in cases of streaming video on smaller servers - 3rd party stream embeds could cause huge amounts of unexpected traffic.
+This will prohibit any playback of your content outside of your website, which is helpful not only for protection from theft, but also in cases of streaming video on smaller servers – 3rd party stream embeds could cause huge amounts of unexpected traffic.
 FV Player allows for HLS Streams with time-limited signatures via the Stream Loader feature.

 Avoiding Use of HTML